alif2884/Sales-Database-Project/README.md

 ![Diagram - G5](https://github.com/user-attachments/assets/80568d86-0689-44af-8021-cc55ac7b0a78)

 ## 🎓 Academic Context
-This project was completed in Spring 2025 as part of the Information Technology course at the Industrial Engineering Department, Sharif University of Technology.
+This project was completed during the Spring 2025 term for the Information Technology course, part of the Industrial Engineering curriculum at Sharif University of Technology.

 ## 🧠 What I Learned
 - Working with existing messy databases and restructuring them